There are 486 questions on various topics in Neurology in the FrontalCortex neurology question bank.

 ANSWERS AND EXPLANATIONS

-A) left superior rectus
+A) left lateral rectus

 Back to the questionSee another question like this oneClick here for a random questionClone this question Rate this questionAverage user rating for this question = 3